 On February 22, 2024, Good Shepherd Non-Profit Homes Inc. received formal Notification of Application for Approval to Expropriate Land for a property located at 850 King Street East.
 The property is being expropriated under the Expropriation Act (Ontario) by Metrolinx, for purposes of building a Light Rail Transit (LRT) in Hamilton.
 The property's fair value as of the expropriation date was determined to be \$2,600,000.
 The fair value was determined using the Direct Comparison Approach Market Valuation Approach with the assumptions that according to appraisal standards, the estimate ignores the impact of the LRT and the site meets environmental standards for commercial properties, as set out in the application regulations.
 The fair value measurement reflects the amount that the organization could have reasonably expected to receive from a knowledgeable, willing buyer in an arm's length transaction at the expropriation date.
-As a result an expropriation gain of \$779,460 is expected upon final acceptance of the application, representing the difference between the fair value of the expropriated building and its carrying amount prior to the expropriation of \$1,820,540.
+As a result an expropriation gain of \$779,460 was expected upon final acceptance of the application, representing the difference between the fair value of the expropriated building and its carrying amount prior to the expropriation of \$1,820,540.
 No impairment loss was recognized prior to the expropriation date and the property has been reflected at the carrying value as the organization has been permitted to continue to operate the shelter until December 15, 2024 at which time the premises must be vacated.
+A gain of \$695,161 was reported as at March 31, 2025 upon final disposition.